-The Family Guardian is a in-home combined medical alert and passive activity monitoring system with 24/7 monitoring centers.
+The Family Guardian is an in-home combined medical alert and passive activity monitoring system with 24/7 monitoring centers.

 The system –

-- is comprised of a bases station, 2 activity sensors, a door sensor, a medical alert button and the app – you can add fall detection, additional help buttons and a voice activated wall help button at extra cost
+- comprises a bases station, 2 activity sensors, a door sensor, a medical alert button and the app – you can add fall detection, additional help buttons and a voice activated wall help button at extra cost

 - once you have downloaded the app to your smartphones and created an account, you will be able to check two activity reports based on sensor activity – one for the last 24 hrs – “Day Story” and one for the previous week – “Weekly Activity”